-Whether you are responsible for the design of a building, the construction of that building or the management of the building, it is crucial that you consider all elements of evacuation should an emergency come about.
+Whether you are responsible for the design of a building, the construction of that building or the management of the building.
+It is crucial that you consider all elements of emergency evacuation.

-In this post, we have offered up details of both ELPS and UPS, to help building designers, constructors and managers to effectively make a decision on the best system to utilise in their buildings.
+In this post, we have offered up details of both ELPS and UPS systems.
+The intention is to help building designers understand the respective functionality, making the decision-making process easier.

 A UPS is a type of unit that is installed into buildings to assist with emergency evacuations.
 These units came before ELPS units and have been used for many years in many public buildings across the country.

 Uninterrupted Power Supply units make sure vital power isn’t shut off in times of need, such as during an evacuation.
-These systems are also used for other events, such as for computer backups, but they come in handy when evacuating individuals in need.
+These systems are also used for other power-critical events, such as for computer backups.
+From a building design perspective, they come in very handy for emergency evacuation purposes.